thorade/HelmholtzMedia/README.md

 In the future, there might be a release branch and official releases.

 ## License
-Copyright &copy; 2009-2013 Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences
+Copyright © 2009-2013 Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences

 This Modelica package is free software and the use is completely at your own risk;
 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://www.modelica.org/licenses/ModelicaLicense2) or newer.